DABSO/openai-output-schema-generator/README.md

 # OpenAI Schema Generator

 ## Overview
 This project provides a Streamlit-based micro web application for generating and editing valid JSON schemas for OpenAIs structured Output feature using OpenAI's API.
-It helps developers create, validate, and maintain structured JSON schemas through a chat-like interface.
-The generated schemas are automatically validated and can be saved for future use.
+It helps to create, edit and maintain structured JSON schemas through a minimalistic chat interface.

 ## 🚀 Features
 - Interactive chat interface for schema generation